 If you wish to have your cataract evaluation and surgery on the same day, you must inform our office of your intention when you call to schedule your appointment.
 Please be advised that not every patient is a candidate for same-day surgery.
 Some patients may require special lenses that need to be ordered.

 Prior to your appointment date, you will receive a telephone call from our surgical coordinate to discuss your procedure.
 If you are scheduled for same-day surgery and have not heard from us at least 2 days before your surgery, please call us at (302) 454-8802.
 We must speak with you no less than 24 hours prior to your surgery.
 If we do not speak with you there is a chance we will have to postpone your cataract surgery.

 The day of your appointment, you will be asked to come to the Eye Care of Delaware for a full examination and several calculations will be made to determine the appropriate power of the intraocular lens to implant.
 A specific artificial lens is chosen based on the length of the eye and corneal curvature (the clear portion of the front of the eye).
 If you are interested in an advanced technology lens, such as the extended focus IOL or a Toric lens to correct astigmatism, please inform a technician so the options can also be discussed with you during your evaluation.

 After your doctor examines your eyes and determines that cataract surgery is indicated, you will meet with our surgical coordinator.
-She will discuss the risks that are associated with any type of eye surgery and sign all of the necessary paperwork.
+She will discuss the risks that are associated with any eye surgery and sign all of the necessary paperwork.
 You will have another opportunity to ask any questions you may have about the procedure.